esphome/esphome-docs/components/sprinkler.rst

 Using the Sprinkler Controller's Numbers
 ****************************************

-The sprinkler controller can leverage ESPHome's/Home Assistant's :ref:`number <config-number>` component to make valve run durations easily adjustable from the front end (Home Assistant).
+The sprinkler controller can leverage ESPHome's/Home Assistant's :doc:`number </components/number/index>` component to make valve run durations easily adjustable from the front end (Home Assistant).

 .. code-block:: yaml